 In October 1972, Congress enacted the Marine Protection, Research and Sanctuaries Act (MPRSA), sometimes referred to as the Ocean Dumping Act, declaring that it is the policy of the United States to regulate the dumping of all materials which would adversely affect human health, welfare or amenities, or the marine environment, ecological systems or economic potentialities.

 The MPRSA implements the requirements of the Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter of 1972, known as the London Convention.
 The London Convention is one of the first international agreements for the protection of the marine environment from human activities.

 Title I of the MPRSA contains the permitting and enforcement provisions for regulating ocean dumping.

 Title II of the MPRSA authorizes marine research.

-The Marine Protection, Research and Sanctuaries Act (23 pp, 232 K, About PDF)
+The Marine Protection, Research and Sanctuaries Act (PDF) (23 pp, 232 K, About PDF)